robinfriedli/aiode/README.md

 * Play Spotify tracks and YouTube videos or playlists
 * Create local playlists with both YouTube videos and Spotify songs
 * Simple player commands
-* Sign in to Spotify to play your own playlists
+* Sign in to Spotify to play your own playlists or upload botify playlists
+* Manage what roles can access which commands

 ## Invite it to your guild